vibbits/introduction-github/tutorials/1_Get_ready_for_the_course/tutorial.md

 ## Get Yourself Ready

-<span style='font-size: 20px'>For this course we will explore version controlling in a mixture of [Git](https://git-scm.com/) via the **command-line** and [GitHub](https://github.com/).
-The former requires some basic understanding of the Linux command line.</span>
+<span style='font-size: 20px'>For this course we will explore version controll using [Git](https://git-scm.com/) via the **command-line** and [GitHub](https://github.com/).
+Basic understanding of Linux command line is requeired.</span>

-<span style='font-size: 20px'>If you're not familiar with Linux command line, you **MUST** have a look at the materials in this [crash course](https://elearning.vib.be/courses/linux/), in this 4 parts course, you need only the first 3 parts to folow the Git & GitHub course.Complementarily check at the [Linux Survival course](https://linuxsurvival.com/linux-directory-structure/) and this material [here](https://material.bits.vib.be/topics/linux/). </span>
+<span style='font-size: 20px'>If you're not familiar with Linux command line, you **MUST** have a look at the materials in this [crash course](https://elearning.vib.be/courses/linux/), in this 4 parts course, you need only the first 3 parts to folow the Git & GitHub course.
+Additionally check at the [Linux Survival course](https://linuxsurvival.com/linux-directory-structure/) and this material [here](https://material.bits.vib.be/topics/linux/). </span>

-<span style='font-size: 20px'>For this step you might need to invest a few hours.
-Some students without command line experience reported about 4h of investment.
-If you have some experience it might be a short review.</span>
+<span style='font-size: 20px'> This step might take a few hours.
+Students without command line experience reported about 4h of investment.
+If you have some experience it might be a quick review.</span>

-## 1st things 1st, Get an account
+## 1st things 1st: Get an account

 **You will need a GitHub account !!!**

-1. Get an account
+1. Createe an account
 ------------------
-Use the link to creating a [GitHub Account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) if you don’t already have it!
+Use the link to create a [GitHub Account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) if you don’t already have it!

-2. Keep your account safe: GitHub two-factor-authentication
+2. Enable two-factor-authentication to stay safe
 -------------------

-It is about to become mandatory for everyone to use the two-authentication-factor on GitHub. therefore we are going to configurate and start using it immediately!
-It is advised to choose **at least two** authentication methods out of the 4 they offer:
+Choose **at least two** authentication methods out of the 4 they offer:

 In all cases your account will generate a **list of codes** that you **MUST** keep safe and accessible JUST FOR YOURSELF in case it is requested to recover your account-access.
 For more information about any of the methods access [GitHub documentation](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key).
 But I’m giving you a summary bellow.